PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :param str keyname: name of field to use as key (optional)
     :returns: A dictionary - the keys are the attribute names, the values are the row values.
-    :raises ProgrammingError: no primary key or missing privilege
+    :raises ProgrammingError: table has no primary key or missing privilege
+    :raises KeyError: missing key value for the row

 This method is the basic mechanism to get a single row.
-It assumes that the key specifies a unique row.
+It assumes that the *keyname* specifies a unique row.
+It must be the name of a single column or a tuple of column names.
 If *keyname* is not specified, then the primary key for the table is used.

-If *row* is a dictionary then the value for the key is taken from it and it is modified to include the new values, replacing existing values where necessary.
+If *row* is a dictionary, then the value for the key is taken from it.
-For a composite key, *keyname* can also be a sequence of key names.
+Otherwise, the row must be a single value or a tuple of values corresponding to the passed *keyname* or primary key.
+The fetched row from the table will be returned as a new dictionary or used to replace the existing values when row was passed as aa dictionary.

-The OID is also put into the dictionary if the table has one, but in order to allow the caller to work with multiple tables, it is munged as ``oid(table)``.
+The OID is also put into the dictionary if the table has one, but in order to allow the caller to work with multiple tables, it is munged as ``oid(table)`` using the actual name of the table.

 insert -- insert a row into a database table
 --------------------------------------------